 Cool mist models don’t offer the slightly warm moisture that these models do that can help open sinuses or other passageways and even help you recover more quickly.
 They can also use drop-in liquids or pads with menthol for additional soothing relief.

 2. How much electricity does a cool mist humidifier use?

-It doesn’t require the amount of electricity to do so unlike the heating element used in warm mist models.
+It doesn’t require the same amount of electricity to do so as the heating element used in a warm mist model.
 Not only are they energy efficient, but most are also extremely quiet; that is, while both warm and cool mist humidifiers are quiet, cool mist models don’t “gurgle” or “bubble up” water and are super quiet during use.

-They can also be used year-round since they don’t add heat into your room.
+They can also be used year-round since they don’t add heat to your room.

 |Cool mist output (dial setting)||Typical power use|

 As you can see, even on the highest setting a typical cool mist model uses about 1/10th the electricity of a warm mist one.